 AUDIE CORNISH, HOST:

-LAURA DERGER-ROBERTS: The demands in our industry for windows has dropped dramatically over the past four years and American families don't have the disposable income they once did.
+LAURA DERGER-ROBERTS: The demand, in our industry, for windows has dropped dramatically over the past four years, as American families don't have the disposable income they once did.

 SHAPIRO: Then Kelly Hollis took the mic.
 She owns a company that sells orange barrels for road construction sites.